inventree/InvenTree/docs/docs/buy/po.md

 | Complete | The purchase order has been completed, and is now closed |
 | Cancelled | The purchase order was cancelled, and is now closed |

+### Purchase Order Currency

+The currency code can be specified for an individual purchase order.
+If not specified, the default currency specified against the [supplier](./supplier.md) will be used.

 ## Create Purchase Order

 Once the purchase order page is loaded, click on <span class="badge inventree add"><span class='fas fa-plus-circle'></span> New Purchase Order</span> which opens the "Create Purchase Order" form.